Elanabs/docs/integrations/cmake/cmake_multi_generator.rst

     add_executable(say_hello main.cpp)
     target_link_libraries(say_hello CONAN_PKG::Hello1)

-There's also a convenient macro for linking to all libraries:
+There is also a convenient macro for linking to all libraries:

 .. code-block:: cmake